jjsmu/jjsmu.github.io/_pages/about.md

   image_circular: false # crops the image to make it circular
   more_info: >

-news: true  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
 ---

 Joseph is a second-generation American and Southern Californian native.
 He graduated from the University of Washington with a Bachelor of Science in computer science to pursue a career in software engineering.
 Currently, Joseph is a graduate student attending Southern Methodist University in Dallas, Texas pursuing his passion in data science where he hopes to apply his knowledge and skills to make a meaningful impact to society.